 The IRB Executive Committee (Committee F)

-The IRB Executive Committee (Committee F) is a fully constituted IRB comprised of the following voting members: the IRB Chair, the IRB Vice Chairs, HRPO Director, HRPO Associate Director Regulatory Affairs Specialist, and at least one nonscientific member and one non-affiliated member.
-Consultants to the Committee include: Legal Counsel of the University of Pittsburgh and UPMC, representatives from the Education and Compliance Office for Human Subject Research and the Co-Director of the Office of Research Protections.
+The IRB Executive Committee (Committee F) is a fully constituted IRB comprised of the following voting members: the IRB Chair, the IRB Vice Chairs, HRP Director, Regulatory Affairs Specialist, and at least one nonscientific member and one non-affiliated member.
+Consultants to the Committee include: Legal Counsel of the University of Pittsburgh and UPMC, representatives from Education and Compliance Support for Human Subject Research and the Deptuty Director of the Office of Research Protections.

 The IRB Executive Committee is responsible for decisions, directives and sanctions related to known or suspected problems in the conduct of human subject research.
 This body is also responsible for the review and approval of appropriate policies, procedures and guidelines directed at human subject protections and the functions and activities of the IRB.